Supporting Your Student Returning To School After Cancer Treatment

 As chemotherapy suppresses the immune system, measles and chickenpox can be very dangerous to children going through cancer treatment.

 It is important for schools to let your student's parents know straightaway if there are any students with these infectious diseases.
-There is a suggested letter that you can send to parents on this website.
+See Letter to let other parents know about your student's cancer.

-Parents will appreciate knowing your school has a plan around how to help protect their child's immunity.
+Parents will appreciate knowing your school has a plan around how to help protect their child's health.

 While many children will be excited to return to school as soon as possible, others may have some concerns.